Brigham Young University Museum of Peoples and Cultures: Collections and archives

+South America

 Many of the Museum’s accessions come from the South American continent.
 One of the notable collections of the MPC is the ancient Andean textiles.
 The Spoerl Collection and the Cheesman Collection account for the majority of these textiles.
 The Spoerl Collection contains mostly textiles and textile production tools but the Cheesman Collection contains other ancient and modern artifacts from South America.
 The majority of the textiles from both collections date from the prehistoric period in Peru.
 There is a current exhibit, "Greater than Gold: Textiles of the Ancient Andes", displaying many of these textiles that will run through late 2016.